kryten87/pico-wifi/README.md

 <sup>3</sup> The IP address can also be configured at build time.

+<sup>4</sup> Might also want to include an API endpoint (perhaps configurable at build time) for mobile apps

-<sup>4</sup> I'm not sure how to handle factory resets - might be better done via a hardware button.
+<sup>5</sup> I'm not sure how to handle factory resets - might be better done via a hardware button.

-<sup>5</sup> Also need to figure out how to reset the device in software
+<sup>6</sup> Also need to figure out how to reset the device in software

-<sup>6</sup> Basic idea for alerting the user of error conditions: flash the onboard LED.
+<sup>7</sup> Basic idea for alerting the user of error conditions: flash the onboard LED.
 It would be better to somehow make this configurable.

 ## Roadmap